Last updated on 21-Feb-2020

 - Make sure you try the fluffy banana & macadamia pancakes with coconut syrup (many flavours available at breakfast places – pineapple, guava, lilikoi/passion fruit, etc – but this combination was our favourite!);

 - Brave the long line-up at the Waikiki location and get the fresh-made udon at Marukame ($5 and REALLY good!) – there’s another location downtown Honolulu which is much less crowded;

 - The Musubi Cafe Iyasume is small and busy, but worth a visit for musubi/onigiri at about $2 each – get a few and have them at the beach in Waikiki – I swear they taste better when looking at the beautiful ocean;

 - And POKE, so delicious and typically Hawaiian!
 We had poke at restaurants, cafes and even grocery stores, and they were always outstanding!
-Special mention to Pa’Ina Cafe and the poke counter at Foodland grocery stores.
+Special mention to Pa’Ina Cafe and the poke counter at Foodland grocery stores, where you can get several kinds of poke by the weight in to-go containers.

 - Find a traditional Hawaiian Restaurant (like the Highway Inn) and try the local specialties – I had the Lau Lau Chicken Combo!